Search Results

 • Diagnosis of mantle cell lymphoma (MCL)

-• Primary central nervous system (CNS) lymphoma or known involvement by non-primary CNS lymphoma
+• Primary central nervous system (CNS) lymphoma or known involvement by non-primary CNS lymphoma, as described in the protocol

-• Treatment with any systemic anti-lymphoma therapy within 5 half-lives or within 14 days prior to first administration of study drug, whichever is shorter
+• Treatment with any systemic anti-lymphoma therapy within 5 half-lives or within 14 days prior to first administration of study drug, whichever is shorter, as described in the protocol

-• Standard radiotherapy within 14 days of first administration of study drug.
+• Standard radiotherapy within 14 days of first administration of study drug, as described in the protocol

 • Continuous systemic corticosteroid treatment with more than 10 mg per day of prednisone or corticosteroid equivalent within 72 hours of start of odronextamab